Drivers urged to keep one common item in car for when the clocks go back

 Issuing the advice to keep a pair of sunglasses with them, the AA warned that low-lying sun causes visibility problems for motorists when sun bounces off wet roads.

-The clocks go back by an hour at 2am on Sunday, which will mean evenings become darker earlier for Brits.
+The clocks changed by an hour at 2am on Sunday, which will mean evenings become darker earlier for Brits.

 Figures from the AA’s Accident Assist service show it recorded an average of 11% more crashes across the UK in the three weeks after the end of British Summer Time between 2022 and 2024, compared with the preceding three weeks.